roypeter/terraform-template/modules/java-app/README.md

 TODO: Explain

 ### Input
-TODO: Explain possible inputs
+TODO: List all the input variables

 ### Outputs
-TODO: Explain possible outputs
+TODO: List all the output variables